SofT-GRPO: Surpassing Discrete-Token LLM Reinforcement Learning via Gumbel-Reparameterized Soft-Thinking Policy Optimization: Experiments

-We involve five famous numerical benchmarks as test sets, i.e., AIME2024, AIME2025, AMC23, MATH-500, and GSM8K.
-The maximum generation length is confined to 8192 in training \& validating, and 32768 in testing.
+We involve five numerical reasoning benchmarks as in-domain test sets (AIME2024, AIME2025, AMC23, MATH-500, and GSM8K).
+We also employ a scientific reasoning benchmark (GPQA Diamond) and two code benchmarks (HumanEval and MBPP) for out-of-domain evaluation.
+The maximum generation length is 8192 in training and 32768 in testing.
 Test answers are verified using the Math Verify package \citep{Kydlicek_Math-Verify_Math_Verification}.
-All experiments in this paper are implemented on a node of 8× NVIDIA H200 GPUs (141 GB VRAM each).
-With the 64 batch size and a 1e-6 learning rate, running SofT-GRPO on a 1.5B LLM will take approximately 45 hours.
+All experiments are implemented on a node of 8× NVIDIA H200 GPUs (141 GB VRAM each), and detailed parameters are shown in Appendix \ref{Appendixc2}.

-\paragraph{Baselines} We include discrete-token GRPO trained on the same dataset and base LLMs without fine-tuning as baselines.
-In comparing the results of baselines and the proposed SofT-GRPO, we cover two reasoning patterns, i.e., conventional discrete-token CoT reasoning and soft-thinking reasoning.
-For baselines trained with discrete tokens, we implement their soft-thinking reasoning pattern with the effective Gumbel-Softmax technique (the temperature $\tau_g=0.5$) proposed in \citet{wu2025llms}.
-Under both patterns, we follow the hyperparameters in \citep{wu2025llms}, setting the temperature $\tau$ of LLMs to 0.6 (we discuss this setting in Appendix \ref{Appendixd2}), top-p to 0.95, and top-k to 30.
+\textbf{Baselines.} We use both conventional \textbf{discrete-token CoT} reasoning and \textbf{soft-thinking} reasoning as baselines for SofT-GRPO.
+For discrete-token CoT, we include \textbf{discrete-token GRPO} trained on the same dataset and \textbf{base LLMs} without fine-tuning as baselines.
+For baselines with soft-thinking, we implement the soft-thinking reasoning pattern with the Gumbel-Softmax technique, using the best temperature setting $\tau_g=0.5$ proposed in \citet{wu2025llms}.
+Under both patterns, we follow the parameters in \citep{wu2025llms}, setting the temperature $\tau$ of LLMs to 0.6 (we discuss this setting in Appendix \ref{Appendixd2}), top-p to 0.95, and top-k to 30.

-\paragraph{Metrics} In evaluating the performances of LLMs, we cover the general metrics of Mean@32, Pass@16, and Pass@32.
-Mean@32 judges the average Pass@1 accuracy over 32 runs on the datasets.
-Pass@16 and Pass@32 measure the average probability of covering the accurate answer within 16 and 32 runs, respectively.
+\textbf{Metrics.} We adopt the general metrics of Mean@32 (the average Pass@1 accuracy over 32 runs), Pass@16, and Pass@32, which measure the average probability of covering the correct answer within 16 and 32 runs, respectively.